 Set a group size: the ideal number of students is 6-10.
 Determine whether you want multiple groups of this size to allow for a wider array of input.

-Develop focus questions: Ideally, you want no more than about 6 questions.
-These questions should be designed to focus on the topic or area you have selected.
+Develop focus questions: Ideally, you want no more than about six questions.
+These questions should focus on the topic or area you have selected.
 Example: Our student survey data shows that students do not feel connected to their teachers.
-What questions can we ask that help us understand the root cause?
+What questions can we ask to understand the root cause?

-Determine how you will capture the student feedback in the session(s).
-If you want to take written notes, have someone as a notetaker who is not the facilitator.
-If you are going to record, make sure you let the students know and ONLY use those recordings to gather data.
+Determine how you will capture the student feedback in the session(s): If you want to take written notes, have someone take notes who is not the facilitator.
+If you will record, let the students know and ONLY use those recordings to gather data.
 These should not be shared anywhere else.

-Follow up with actions: Make sure that there are some clear actions taken as a result of the input you receive.
+Follow up with actions: Make sure clear actions are taken due to the input you receive.
 Our students are watching and know when their voices have been heard and valued.

-Students are our most critical and crucial stakeholder group; they are the reason we show up in our roles every day.
-Our students are the true experts on their education journey.
-Let's make a collective effort to create opportunities for their voices to impact and inform our practices and policies.
+Students are our most critical and crucial stakeholder group.
+They are the reason we show up in our roles every day.
+Our students are the true experts in their educational journey.
+Let's collectively create opportunities for their voices to impact and inform our practices and policies.

 |